New Directions Behavioral Health Quality Improvement Program

 We work with members and providers to promote appropriate diagnosis and follow-up care for children with ADHD.
 We recommend establishment of a comprehensive treatment plan that includes both options of behavior and medication management.
 If the child is taking medication, we recommend a return visit for medication management within 30 days of the initial prescription, and two additional visits within the next nine months for newly prescribed medication management.
 In both areas, we continue to send members and providers educational materials to help improve outcomes.

 Bipolar Disorder Coaching and Education Program

 The Bipolar Program is offered to all newly diagnosed members.
-Enrolled members can opt to receive educational materials and participate in the Health Coaching program.
+Enrolled members can opt to receive educational materials and participate in the Life Coaching program.
 Members newly diagnosed with bipolar disorder are also encouraged to have a follow-up visit every 1-2 weeks for the first six weeks after initial diagnosis.

 Alcohol Resource Center

 New Directions developed a range of educational materials related to alcoholism.
 These resources were designed to help motivate members to discover ways to help themselves in the privacy of their own homes.
 Self-paced guidebooks and in-depth articles ranging from prevention to treatment allow members to manage the disease themselves and mitigate the need for in-patient treatment.